 Well, here goes.
 My memory recall isn't really great.
 I wish I could remember all the names of the people that I have encountered at St Andrew's.

 I joined St Andrew's back in 1969.
-I was about 12 then.
-We came to Bethlehem from Camp Hill because of my father's job.
-He was a Penna State cop and every time he got a promotion, we moved.
+I was about 12 when we moved to Bethlehem from Camp Hill.
+My father was a Pennsylvania State cop, and every time he got a promotion, we moved.

 We accommodated about 25-30 guests each Friday night that first year (about 65 different people) during the cold winter months.
 Volunteers took turns and shared jobs.
 Some cooked and served dinner, others prepared a hot breakfast early the next morning.
 Some folks stayed overnight and others came in the morning to help with clean-up.
 Our guests watched videos, played games, read, and talked.
 We provided a warm, safe place in our parish hall (which would have been heated and empty otherwise) where they stretched out on sleeping bags and mats on the tile floor to get a goodnight's sleep.